RadialDevGroup/ombudsman/ATTENDANCE.md

 ## Schedule

-All employess will need to make a calendar and share it with their supervisor(s).
+All employees will need to make a calendar and share it with their supervisor(s).
 Use your published calendar to commit to your work days and times.
 Keep it up to date.
 That is your schedule.